The 20 Best Melanoma Doctors Near Me

 Villejuif, FR

-David Planchard practices in Villejuif, France.
+David Planchard practices practicing medicine in Villejuif, France.
 Mr. Planchard is rated as an Elite expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Non-Small Cell Lung Cancer (NSCLC), Lung Cancer, EGFR Positive Lung Cancer, Tissue Biopsy, and Liver Embolization.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Non-Small Cell Lung Cancer (NSCLC), Lung Cancer, EGFR Positive Lung Cancer, Tissue Biopsy, and Liver Embolization.

 Elite in Melanoma